California Independent System Operator: Renewables

 In 2018, California ranked first in the nation as a producer of electricity from solar, geothermal, and biomass resources and fourth in the nation in conventional hydroelectric power generation.
 As of 2017, over half of the electricity (52.7%) produced was from renewable sources.
 CAISO provides a daily report on California renewable electricity generation, compared to overall system demand.

-Settlement for blackout
+Blackouts

-California Independent System Operator settled with the Federal Energy Regulatory Commission and the North American Electric Reliability Corporation for $6 million for violations of standards related to the 2011 Southwest blackout.
+CAISO settled with the Federal Energy Regulatory Commission and the North American Electric Reliability Corporation for $6 million for violations of standards related to the 2011 Southwest blackout.